| Oliver's Cornwall |

 Treen Commons I found more standing stones and a barely visible cairn on

 My second walk deviated at the Nine Maidens to go via Boskednan for a couple of mine engine houses and via Tredinnick for some attractive cottages.
-I then spent more time at Bodrifty Settlement before heading over Bosporthennis, Porthmeor and Treen Commons to Treen.
-This time I took the footpath through Higher and Lower Porthmeor farms and Bosigran farm, passing a standing stone at Higher Porthmeor and mining and settlement remains beyond Bosigran farm.
+I then spent more time at Bodrifty Iron Age Settlement before heading over Bosporthennis, Porthmeor and Treen Commons to Treen.
+This time I took the footpath through Higher and Lower Porthmeor farms and Bosigran farm, passing a standing stone at Higher Porthmeor and then mining and settlement remains beyond Bosigran farm.
 Later I took an extra short walk up Rosewall Hill.
 On both occasions I tarried at the now first class Gurnard's Head Inn. |

 |